 The Benefits Of The Paleo Diet

-This way of eating has several proven benefits such as:
+This way of eating has been said to have several proven benefits such as:

-The paleo diet does not forbid any types of food, so you can still eat a lot.
+The paleo diet does not forbid any food groups, so you can still eat a lot.
 After a few weeks on a diet, you will likely find yourself eating fewer calories automatically because your body is getting more nutrients and feels fuller longer.
 This can lead to easier weight loss without feeling hungry all the time!
-What’s more, research shows that this diet results in weight loss.
+What’s more, some research shows that this diet can result in weight loss.

 Lower Diabetes Risk

 Our bodies produce insulin in response to sugar entering our bloodstreams after we eat.
-In theory, this is supposed to help us regulate how much energy we have, but it doesn’t always work that way.
+This is meant to help us regulate how much energy we have, but this system can develop problems.

-People with Type II Diabetes often make too little or stop producing enough insulin, which decreases their ability to process sugar correctly (13).
-According to some studies, paleo dieters had lower blood sugar levels, improved insulin sensitivity, and cholesterol than other diets (3).
+People with Type II Diabetes often become resistant to insulin, which decreases their ability to process sugar correctly (13).
+According to one study, paleo dieters with diabetes had lower blood sugar levels, improved insulin sensitivity, and lower triglycerides and blood pressure than those who ate a typical diabetes diet (3).

 Lower Blood Pressure

 High blood pressure can lead to heart disease, kidney damage, and other health problems, so it’s best to keep your numbers in check.
-Some studies have found that people who follow paleo diets tend to have a much lower blood pressure than those on standard low-fat diets (2).
+One small study found that postmenopausal women who followed a paleo diet for 5 weeks lost weight and had lower blood pressure at the end of the intervention (2).

-Improved sleep quality is another benefit of following the paleo lifestyle because you’re avoiding foods with chemicals that may affect cortisol production.
+Improved sleep quality is another possible benefit of following the paleo lifestyle because you’re avoiding foods with added sugars and other ingredients that may affect cortisol production.
 Cortisol is responsible for how our bodies respond to stress.
 During stressful events, cortisol causes an increase in energy to help deal with the extreme challenge (12).

 Foods You Can Eat On The Paleo Diet